b4bb/voiceai_geography/README.md

 - Database passwords should be strong and unique
 - Never commit `.env` files to version control
 - The `setup_db.py` script should only be run during initial setup or when resetting the database
+- SSL certificates and private keys should never be committed to version control
+- Always verify `.gitignore` is properly configured before pushing sensitive directories